Fawad149/SAR-ADC-sg13g2/README.md

 SAR ADCs dominate medium-resolution, energy-efficient data conversion: they reuse a single comparator across all bit decisions and dissipate almost no static power.
-This work implements a 12-bit differential SAR entirely in an open-source PDK and toolchain — showing that a complete, verifiable mixed-signal data converter can be built without any proprietary EDA.
+This work implements a 12-bit differential SAR entirely in an open-source PDK and toolchain, showing that a complete, verifiable mixed-signal data converter can be built without any proprietary EDA.
 Every analog block is full-custom and individually DRC/LVS clean, and the digital control is taken through a full RTL-to-GDS flow with timing closed across PVT corners.